Control Model

 Using the Control Interface

-The last part of the main function is not really different from previous examples; we just have a better understanding of it now.
-The execute method passed to flecsi::start executes the actions registered on the control model.
+The last part of the main function is not really different from previous examples; we just now use our own control type.
+FleCSI therefore executes the actions registered on the control model.

-// the execute function after runtime initialization.
-This will, in turn,
+// Run the control model. control::invoke will, in turn,

 // execute all of the cycles, and actions of the control model.